VictorAZ12/web-request-forum/backend/README.md

 ```
 Currently, following pages and functionalities are available:
 * `/index`: current index page, available for everyone.
 In Login tab, you can register and login.
+* `/dashboard`: user dashboard, a user will be redirected to here after login.
 * `/protected`: a protected page, only authenticated users can access.
-You will be redirected to this page after you logged in successfully.
-Will be replaced with the user dashboard in the future.
 * `/`: a protected page, only authenticated users can access.
 No functionalities at the moment.
 * `/logout`: log out current user.